EdsonGlzAZ/GNS_Compliance_Dashboard/README.md

 Steps to clone and run project:

-1. Clone repo and create a virtual environment on your local repo
+1. Clone project and create a virtual environment on your local repo
 ```
 python.exe -m venv venv
 ```